Best free privacy software

 Protect your identity by hiding your IP address from prying eyes

-Hotspot Shield is available in two flavors: a free, ad-supported one, and a paid-for version that offer unlimited bandwidth.
+Hotspot Shield is available in two flavors: a free, ad-supported one, and a paid-for version that offers unlimited bandwidth.
 Hotspot Shield hides your IP address and provides encrypted traffic tunnelling (ideal for use on public Wi-Fi networks) to improve security and ensure privacy.

 You may not want to use Hotspot Shield at all time.
 For instance, you may only be interested in using it to access certain sites that are blocked in your country.
 In this case you can create shortcuts to individual sites in the Hotspot Shield window, which will enable protection before launching the sites.
 Protection can also be toggled on an off with a single click.

-TunnelBear is VPN made easy – but keep an eye on the data limit
+TunnelBear is VPN made easy

 In addition to anonymous browsing, free VPN client TunnelBear can also be used to bypass traffic-shaping and throttling put in place by ISPs.